Tuesday, November 28, 2023

 Biggest Cricket Stadium in the world

 In 2020, the stadium was renovated and renamed.
 This stadium was inaugurated by the Prime Minister of India, Narendra Modi.
-India has played many international matches in this stadium, this stadium is operated by Gujarat Cricket Association.
+India has played many international matches in this stadium, this stadium is operated by the Gujarat Cricket Association.

 The stadium has many modern facilities like a swimming pool, a gymnasium and changing rooms which are state of the art.
 The studio also has a cricket academy and a museum that showcases the cricket heritage of Gujarat.